aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 ### Parameters

 1. `String|Number` - The block number or block hash.
 Or the string `"genesis"`, `"latest"` or `"pending"` as in the `default block parameter`.
-2. `Boolean` - (optional, default `false`) If `true`, the returned block will contain all transactions as objects, if `false` it will only contains the transaction hashes.
+2. `Boolean` - (optional, default `false`) If `true`, the returned block will contain all transactions as objects if `false` it will only contain the transaction hashes.
-3. `Function` - (optional) Optional callback, returns an error object as first parameter and the result as second.
+3. `Function` - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 ### Returns
 `Promise` returns `Object` - The block object: